Skip to content

 Tired after eating?
 You should know that!

-Do you know this?
-After a meal, you want to relax and throw yourself on the couch.
-You feel flabby, as if eating is a very strenuous activity.
-But we actually want to take in energy through eating and not lose it, right?
+Do you know that?
+After eating, you want to relax and throw yourself on the couch.
+You feel weak, as if eating was a strenuous activity.
+We actually want to absorb energy through food and not lose it, right?
 So why do we feel so tired after eating?

-Before I go into what the reasons for this are and how you can overcome food fatigue, I would like to take a trip into my personal history and my experiences with the topic.
+Before I go into what the reasons are and how you can beat food fatigue, I would like to take a trip into my personal story and my experiences with the topic.

-I myself accepted the state of tiredness after eating for a long time without being very aware of it.
-It was just normal, I did not know any other way.
-So I did not really notice it either.
-But then, about a year and a half ago, I became aware through a post on Instagram that many people probably feel the same way.
-And that it doesn't have to be us.
-That it could be a sign of bad or unhealthy diet.
-I didn't change my diet at once, but I kept this new information in mind.
+For a long time I accepted the state of tiredness after eating without even being particularly aware of it.
+It was just normal, I didn't know any different.
+So I didn't really notice it.
+But then about a year and a half ago I became aware through a post on Instagram that many people feel this way.
+And that we don't have to feel that way.
+That it can be a sign of “wrong” or unhealthy nutrition.
+I didn't change my diet straight away, but I kept this new information in mind.

-In the following weeks and months I started to deal more and more with nutrition, food and its effects on our body.
-I paid more attention to eating less sugar and more unprocessed food.
+In the coming weeks and months I began to become more and more concerned with nutrition, food and its effects on our bodies.
+I paid more attention to eating less sugar and more unprocessed foods.
 And I tried to drink more water again.
-I was simply curious if these changes had an effect on my body and my well-being, because on the internet even the smallest changes seemed to have a big impact on some people.
-At first I thought to myself: "As if what I eat can have such a big effect on my mood and body".
-But I wanted to try it anyway.
+I was just curious to see if these changes were affecting my body and well-being, because for some people online, even the smallest changes seemed to have a big impact.
+At first I thought to myself, “As if what I eat can have such a big effect on my mood and my body.”
+But I still wanted to try it.

 What has changed?

-After only a few days I noticed that I felt more energetic and balanced.
-I felt well cared for, my skin was glowing, and not infrequently I received comments from those around me about how healthy and fresh I looked - and that I was hardly tired after eating.
-At first I didn't believe what a difference a slightly different diet could make, and I wondered why I hadn't started eating earlier.
-Then I thought about how many other people must be feeling tired and weak after eating.
-And that makes me want to write a little post about it today.
+After just a few days I noticed that I felt more energetic and balanced.
+I felt completely looked after, my skin was literally glowing, and I often received comments from those around me about how healthy and fresh I looked - and that I was hardly tired after eating.
+At first I couldn't believe what a difference a little change in diet could make, and I wondered why I hadn't started sooner.
+Then I thought about how many other people must have felt weak and tired after eating.
+And that leads me to write a little post about it today.

-Today it is the most logical thing in the world to me that body, mind and food are so closely linked.
-What we ingest is processed or stored in our inner being.
-So in a sense we really are what we eat.
+Today it is the most logical thing for me that body, mind and food are so closely linked.
+What we eat is processed or stored inside us.
+So, in a sense, we really are what we eat.

 Why do I feel tired after eating?

-In itself, tiredness after eating is a completely natural reaction of the body.
-Digestion costs the body energy, and more blood is directed to the digestive organs, as it is needed, for example, to absorb and remove nutrients.
+Tiredness after eating is a completely natural reaction of the body.
+Digestion costs the body energy, and more blood is sent to the digestive organs because it is needed, for example, for the absorption and removal of nutrients.
 We then lack this blood in other parts of the body.
-Our brain is thus supplied with less oxygen - and we get tired.
+Our brain is supplied with less oxygen - and we become tired.

-Especially simple carbohydrates, sugar and therefore most sweets also lead to tiredness.
-They rapidly increase the blood sugar level, which causes us to experience a "waking kick".
-The body then releases more insulin in response to this.
-The insulin promotes the influx of sugar into the body's cells, causing the blood sugar level to drop again.
+Simple carbohydrates, sugar and therefore most sweets in particular also lead to fatigue.
+They increase blood sugar levels rapidly, causing us to experience an “awake kick”.
+The body then releases more insulin in response.
+Insulin promotes the influx of sugar into the body's cells, which lowers blood sugar levels again.
 As a result, the brain is undersupplied and what follows is fatigue.

-The amino acid tryptophane also leads to nutritional fatigue.
-Especially eggs, meat and fish contain tryptophan.
-It reaches the brain via a special transport system through the blood and is converted into serotonin.
-Serotonin makes us feel happy - but also a little sleepy and flabby.
+The amino acid tryptophan also leads to food-related fatigue.
+Eggs, meat and fish in particular contain tryptophan.
+It reaches the brain via a special transport system in the blood and is converted there into serotonin.
+Serotonin makes us feel happy - but also a little sleepy and weak.

 What can I do about tiredness after eating?

-• Although the "energy low" after eating is natural, it can be minimized and varies depending on what we eat.
+• Although the “energy low” after eating is natural, it can be minimized and varies depending on what we eat.
 The harder the food is to digest, the more tired we feel.
-Especially fat and simple carbohydrates take a long time to be digested.
-Complex carbohydrates, on the other hand, which are contained in vegetables, rice and wholemeal bread, allow the blood sugar level to rise evenly and thus ensure that it does not fall rapidly.
+Fat and simple carbohydrates in particular take a long time to be digested.
+Complex carbohydrates, on the other hand, which are found in vegetables, rice and whole-grain bread, increase blood sugar levels evenly and ensure that they do not drop rapidly.

-• In addition, one should not eat too much.
+• In addition, you should not eat too much.
 The more food you eat, the more your body has to digest and the more tired you feel.

-• A lack of fluid also makes you tired, because the body then transports less blood to the brain.
-Therefore, it helps to drink plenty of fluids - something you should be aware of anyway.
+• A lack of fluids also makes you weak because the body then transports less blood to the brain.
+It therefore helps to drink plenty of fluids - something you should pay attention to anyway.

-• Even fresh air can help a lot!
+• Fresh air can also help a lot!
 It supplies our brain with oxygen.
-This can be combined well with a short walk.
-Exercise supports digestion.
-But everyday movements also help, e.g. walking up stairs or taking out the rubbish.
+This can be easily combined with a short walk.
+Because exercise supports digestion.
+But everyday movements also help, e.g. walking up the stairs or taking out the trash.

 • But rest in the form of a nap also helps.
-You should only take care not to sleep for more than 15 minutes, because then your circulation drops off considerably.
+Here you should just make sure not to sleep for more than 15 minutes, because then your circulation drops significantly.

-• So if you are tired after eating, a walk or a short nap is great - especially after a particularly rich meal
+• So if you're tired after eating, both a walk and a short nap are great - especially after a particularly heavy meal.

-What helps you most to feel less tired after eating?
-Tell me about your experiences and tips in the comments!
+What helps you most to stop feeling so tired after eating?
+Feel free to tell me about your experiences and tips in the comments!

-If you would like to learn more about healthy eating, mindfulness or sustainability, take a look here .
+If you want to learn more about healthy eating, mindfulness or sustainability, take a look here over.

 Person hält eine Schüssel mit gesundem und reichhaltigem Essen in den Händen